SquareBracketAssociates/booklet-CorePharo/Chapters/Blocks/Blocks.md

 	package: 'BlockExperiment'
 ```

 Here the initial value of the variable `t` is 42.
 The block is created and stored in the instance variable `block` but the value to `t` is changed to 69 before the block is evaluated.
-And this is the last value (69) that is effectively printed because it is looked up at execution-time.
+And this is the last value (69) that is effectively printed because it is looked up at execution time.
 Executing `Bexp new setVariableAndDefineBlock4` prints 69.